Video and podcast editing

-Recut doesn't run on Windows or Linux or iOS or Android – sorry!
+Recut doesn't run on Linux, iPad, iPhone, or Android – sorry!

 Can I edit my podcast (or other audio) with Recut?

-You can export the cut list, or export the edited audio as an .m4a file. (only M4A is supported right now)
+Recut can either export the cut list (which you can import into a full-featured editor like Adobe Premiere), or export the edited audio as an .m4a file.

 What formats can Recut export to?

-If you just want the video or audio, export an MP4 or M4A with the silence stripped out.
+If you just want the video or audio, export an MP4, M4A, or WAV with the silence stripped out.